wookay/DataFlow.jl/docs/vertices.md

-Flow provides two things, a graph data structure and a common syntax for describing graphs.
-You're not tied down to using either of these things; you could use the syntax and immediately convert graphs to an adjacency matrix for processing, for example, or you could generate the graphs through other means while taking advantage of Flow's library of common graph operations.
+DataFlow provides two things, a graph data structure and a common syntax for describing graphs.
+You're not tied down to using either of these things; you could use the syntax and immediately convert graphs to an adjacency matrix for processing, for example, or you could generate the graphs through other means while taking advantage of DataFlow's library of common graph operations.

-Flow explicitly keeps the data structure very simple and doesn't try to attach any kind of meaning to it.
+DataFlow explicitly keeps the data structure very simple and doesn't try to attach any kind of meaning to it.
 The graphs could represent straightforward Julia programs, or Bayesian networks, or an electrical circuit.
-Libraries using Flow will probably want to extend the syntax and manipulate the graph in order to generate appropriate code for the application.
+Libraries using DataFlow will probably want to extend the syntax and manipulate the graph in order to generate appropriate code for the application.

 ## Data Structures

-Flow actually comes with two related data structures, the `DVertex` and the `IVertex`.
+DataFlow actually comes with two related data structures, the `DVertex` and the `IVertex`.
 Both represent nodes in a graph with inputs/outputs to/from other nodes in the graph. `IVertex` is input-linked, somewhat like a linked list – it keeps a reference to nodes which serve as input. `DVertex` is doubly-linked, analogous to a doubly-linked list – it refers to its input as well as all the nodes which take it as input.
-DVertex are technically more expressive but are also much harder to work with, so it's usually best to convert to input-linked as soon as possible (via `Flow.il()` for example).
+DVertex are technically more expressive but are also much harder to work with, so it's usually best to convert to input-linked as soon as possible (via `DataFlow.il()` for example).

 ```julia
 type IVertex{T} <: Vertex{T}